bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 more than just learning about ML too)!

-This post is going to talk about a class of deep probabilistic generative model called normalizing flows.
-Alongside `Variational Autoencoders <link://slug/variational-autoencoders>`__ and autoregressive models (e.g. `Pixel CNN <link://slug/pixelcnn>`__ and `Autoregressive autoencoders <link://slug/autoregressive-autoencoders>`__), normalizing flows have been one of the big ideas in deep probabilistic generative models [1]_ (I don't count GANs aren't counted here because they are not quite probabilistic).
+This post is going to talk about a class of deep probabilistic generative models called normalizing flows.
+Alongside `Variational Autoencoders <link://slug/variational-autoencoders>`__ and autoregressive models [1]_ (e.g. `Pixel CNN <link://slug/pixelcnn>`__ and `Autoregressive autoencoders <link://slug/autoregressive-autoencoders>`__), normalizing flows have been one of the big ideas in deep probabilistic generative models (I don't count GANs because they are not quite probabilistic).
 Specifically, I'll be presenting one of the earlier normalizing flow techniques named *Real NVP* (circa 2016).
 The formulation is simple but surprisingly effective, which makes it a good